 Annual bluegrass (Poa Annua)

-This annoying and hard to control weed has boat-shaped light green leaves that grow in clumps.
+This annoying and hard-to-control weed has boat-shaped light green leaves that grow in clumps.
 It can reach three feet in height and is often hard to identify because it closely resembles Kentucky bluegrass.
 Annual bluegrass has light green flattened stems that are bent at the base.
 Once it takes root, it proliferates rapidly, producing up to 100 seeds in eight weeks, making it hard to keep up with.
 It can grow anywhere, but because it prefers areas with moist and/or compacted soil, keeping your lawn free of thatch, debris, and aerated can help prevent it from rearing its ugly head.

 How To Prevent Winter Annuals From Invading Your Jonesboro Lawn